When you declare a variable and do not initialize it, the compiler gives it a default value.

 #Null is the value for an object that was not initialized.

-It is used to indicate that an object is available for garbage collection, and to test if an object was initialized.
+It is used to give an indication that an object is available for garbage collection, and to know if an object was initialized.

 The pipe character (